A Dog With A Job (& A Loving Home) Is A Happy Dog!

-Specialty Dog Training™ is an elite, family owned training company run by award winning dog trainers, based in sunny San Diego.
+Specialty Dog Training™ is an elite, family-owned training company run by award-winning dog trainers, based in sunny San Diego.
 We believe in creating an unbreakable bond and a trusting relationship between you and your dog through the use of positive reinforcement, interactive games, structure, consistency, proven and safe scientific training techniques, excellent timing, and understanding that each dog is in individual.
 We customize our training programs to fit your dog and your lifestyle and we train dogs of all ages and breeds.
-Our certified trainers specialize in all levels of obedience training and behavioral issues, service and therapy dog training, pre-trained family pets, protection and detection dogs.
-Our promise is to provide you with the finest dog training available with our 5-star service and care. (see our 5 star reviews on google by searching: specialty dog training).
+Our certified trainers specialize in all levels of obedience training and behavioral issues, service and therapy dog training, pre-trained family pets, protection, and detection dogs.
+Our promise is to provide you with the finest dog training available with our 5-star service and care.
+See our 5-star reviews on Google!

 All of our dogs learn to love to train because we make dog training fun!
 We utilize each dog’s individual strengths, genetic make-up, and natural desires to better understand them and guide them on a path to success.
 While dogs are our family members, we help bridge the gap of understanding that they are also still canines and not humans.
 Our philosophy follows the scientific behavioral principles of operant conditioning and classical conditioning.
 Reward-based training is and always will be the foundation of our philosophy.
 Outside of our teaching methods and styles, we also teach the importance of physical and mental stimulation and body language interpretation.
 Communication is key and when that is lost, your dog is lost.